To configure taxes, you first need to collect full details of all the relevant tax requirements information.

 Non-Taxable Rent

-There are a handful of jurisdictions where Rent is not taxable, only Surcharges.
+There are a handful of jurisdictions where Rent is not taxable; only Surcharges are.
 If your property is in one of these locations... lucky you!
-Go to Settings > Pricing Preferences > Rent Taxability and select this option:
+Go to Settings > Pricing Preferences > Rent Taxability and select Non-Taxable.

-Changing the Rent Taxability setting will apply to both direct and API-connected channel bookings.
+Changing the Rent Taxability setting will apply to both direct and channel-integrated bookings.
 It is highly unlikely you will need to use this checkbox, no matter how tempting it might seem.
 Only do this on the advice of a suitable legal or accounting professional in your jurisdiction.